Last update April 8, 2022

 During lactation progestin-only contraceptives are preferable to those combined with estrogen and, in this case, those with a lower dose of estrogen.
 (CDC 2016, 2013 y 2010, WHO/OMS 2015, Altshuler 2015, Berens 2015, CLM 2012)

 If a COC is taken during lactation, it is advisable not to start it before a month and a half after delivery and monitor milk production through the growth of the infant.
 (Moretti 2000)

 For the first 4-6 weeks postpartum, non-hormonal methods are the first choice, followed by IUDs and progestogen implants.
 (Berens 2015, Mwalwanda 2013, Rowe 2013, CLM 2012)

 The American Academy of Pediatrics states that COC are usually compatible with breastfeeding.
 (AAP 2001)

-Estradiol is excreted into the breast milk in no or small amount.
-No problems have been observed in infants whose mothers were receiving this drug.
+ESTRADIOL is excreted into breast milk in clinically insignificant (Nilson 1978) or null amounts (Pinheiro 2016, Perheentupa 2004) and no problems have been observed in infants whose mothers were treated.
+(Reisman 2018, Pinheiro 2016)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.